huntyGwell/the-rad-journal/README.md

-I hade help with the ascii files the actual ascii art can be found at [The ASCII Art Archive](https://www.asciiart.eu/) and creating the text banners was done with the help of [ASCII.today](https://ascii.today/) I created a directory for the text files to hold the ascii art called days I used Ctime to figure out the days and to create the entry file names.
+I hade help with the ascii files the actual ascii art can be found at [The ASCII Art Archive](https://www.asciiart.eu/) and creating the text banners was done with the help of [ASCII.today](https://ascii.today/)

+I created a directory of text files to hold the ascii art called 'Days' I used Ctime to figure out the days and to create the entry file names.
 I used chrono to adjust the speed at which the prompt prints to the console. separate header files for the prompts and choosing one at random.